basilesportif/mc-extension/README.md

 1. Set up Paper MC server (https://docs.papermc.io/paper/getting-started) (remember to have the startup script in the same folder as the Paper jar file.)
 2. Compile a new version of the plugin: run `mvn clean install` in the `mc-plugin` folder.
 3. Add plugin to the server (https://docs.papermc.io/paper/adding-plugins).
-4. Install(kit bs gamelord) and (kit bs mcdriver)
+4. In your Paper MC server, replace the /world folder with the Minecraft world folder you want to use (remember to change the name of the name of the folder to /world before replacing it).
-5. Start Minecraft Server. (use `java -Xms4G -Xmx4G -jar paper-1.20.6-148.jar --nogui` or `sh {name of startup script}` in the folder with the Paper Jar with the appropriate plugin jar in the server's plugin folder).
+5. Install(kit bs gamelord) and (kit bs mcdriver)

-@punctumfix - please add instructions for loading the map (.obj files) into the server.
+6. Start Minecraft Server. (use `java -Xms4G -Xmx4G -jar paper-1.20.6-148.jar --nogui` or `sh {name of startup script}` in the folder with the Paper Jar with the appropriate plugin jar in the server's plugin folder).

 ### Client/Player Setup